MarawanAzmy/AVR_Applications/README.md

 # AVR_Applications
-A set of applications and drivers utilising the AVR Atmega32 peripherals, and others.  <br />
+A set of projects and drivers utilising the AVR Atmega32 peripherals, and others.  <br />
 Each folder contains the C project, and the coresponding proteus simulation file.  <br />
 Each project is implemented using the static architecture (App layer, Service layer HAL, MCAL). <br /><br />
 * **Real-time Clock Alarm Project:**                                                                     <br /><br />